-- 1. A phone call from BCA to the parent/guardian will happen after 5 unexcused absences in a semester. - 2.
-Students that are absent for 7 days will receive a warning letter in the mail. - Truancy referrals to the BAISD will be made once a student accumulates 10 absences during a semester.
+- 1. A phone call from BCA to the parent/guardian will happen after 5 unexcused absences. - Students that are absent for 7 days will receive a warning letter in the mail. - 3.
+Truancy referrals to the BAISD will be made once a student accumulates 10 absences.
 These absences may be excused or unexcused. - 4.
-For students who are repeat offenders from the previous year, they may be referred again once they accumulate only 3 absences in a semester. - 5.
+For students who are repeat offenders from the previous year, they may be referred again once they accumulate only 3 absences. - 5.
 Once a referral has been made, a letter will be sent to the parent/guardian with a date/time for a meeting at the school. - 6.
 Parents may incur fines and court costs.
-Middle and high school students may incur a juvenile record and probation.
+Middle and high school students may incur a juvenile record and probation. - 7.
+Students turned in for truancy will be monitored by the Truancy Coordinator and the Truancy Officer assigned to the school.
+Students will meet periodically with the coordinator and officer.
+The intention of the meetings are progress monitoring and to reduce absences and tardies in the future.